Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Sheep skeleton.md

 **Investigate a sheep skeleton and see if you can reconstruct it** - Put together a sheep skeleton like a jigsaw puzzle!
 How is a sheep skeleton different to a human skeleton?
 How is it the same?

-Last initially checked on 2025-11-23 by Adam Carreyette (ac2736@cam.ac.uk) and double-checked on 2025-01-13 by Smiley Chan (scc93@cam.ac.uk)
+Last initially checked on 2025-11-23 by Adam Carreyette (ac2736@cam.ac.uk) and double-checked on 2025-11-29 by Alice O'Hara (aeio3@cam.ac.uk)

 ## Tags